ChapelR/custom-macros-for-sugarcube-2/readme.md

 If you're reasonably sure you've read the docs and are using the right version and such, feel free to open an issue.

+### Suggestions

+Have ideas?
+I'm open to contributions, both in the form of ideas and code.
+Open an issue or pull request if you want to help out or make suggestions for new macros or systems.

 ### I Need Help!

 If you're having an issue with these macros and suspect that it's operator error rather than a bug, you can still open an issue, but a faster way to get help would be to post in one of these Twine communities: